Strengthening individual and collective action

 Individuals, events, community groups, non-profits and businesses that take action to reduce their plastic and chemical pollution, waste, water use or impact on biodiversity also generate points in our system.
 Additionally, points can also be earned by supporting community groups working on these issues and supporting collective action to strengthen public policy and an economy that puts people and planet above growth and profit.

-When GoZero members hit their monthly points target, they gain GoZero Hero status for the following month, during which time they can unlock donations from our business partners to nature regeneration projects at point of sale.
-GoZero also donates part of these members monthly subscription fee when they achieve their monthly target.
+When GoZero members hit their monthly points target, they gain GoZero Hero status for the following month, during which time they can unlock donations from our business network to Community Teams.